Azure/bicep-types-az/generated/network/microsoft.network/2021-02-01-preview/types.md

 * **id**: string (ReadOnly): NSP id in the ARM id format.
 * **location**: string (ReadOnly): Location of the NSP supplied.
 * **perimeterGuid**: string (ReadOnly): Resource guid of the NSP supplied.

 ## QueryRequestOptions
 ### Properties
-* **skipToken**: string: When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.

-## QueryRequestOptions
-### Properties
-* **skipToken**: string: When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.

-## QueryRequestOptions
-### Properties